emre-mumcu/documents/Linux/PublishNetCoreApp.md

 dotnet publish
 ```

+Publish will be placed at `bin/Release/netX.X` folder by default.

 The default build configuration is Release, which is appropriate for a deployed site running in production.
 The output from the Release build configuration has minimal symbolic debug information and is fully optimized.

 By default, the publishing process creates a framework-dependent deployment, which is a type of deployment where the published application runs on a machine that has the .NET runtime installed.
 To run the published app you can use the *executable* file or run the `dotnet MyApp.dll` command from a command prompt.